pt-bus-buddy/pt-bus-buddy/sprint_report_1.md

 * Completed by Darron -> (#013): Route Display: Allow users to view all bus information
 * Completed by Genevieve -> (#001) Map Display: Allows user to view the main base map of Pullman and see thier location, (#022) Pullman Transit API: Read PT documentation and figure out what information is provided via the api
+* Completed by Joanne -> (#020): Schedules Page: Allow users to navigate to the schedules page where bus schedules are displayed.
 * Feature 2 or Bug Fix 2
 * Feature n or Bug Fix n
 ## Work Summary (Developer Facing)